paulstothard/helpful_links/README.md

 ## Document conversion and manipulation

 - [jgm/pandoc](https://github.com/jgm/pandoc) - A library for converting from one markup format to another, and a command-line tool that uses this library.
+- [microsoft/markitdown](https://github.com/microsoft/markitdown) - A tool for converting many document formats into Markdown for downstream processing and analysis.
 - [pansapiens/standalone_html.py](https://gist.github.com/pansapiens/110431456e8a4ba4f2eb) - Convert HTML to a self contained file with inline Base64 encoded PNG images.
 - [paulstothard/document-builder](https://github.com/paulstothard/document-builder) - Produces nicely formatted PDF and HTML documents from Markdown source files.
 - [PDFgear](https://www.pdfgear.com) - Read, edit, convert, merge, and sign PDF files.